 When you purchase a car for your business, you generally are not allowed to deduct the entire cost on your tax return in the same year that you purchased it.
 Depreciation allows you to deduct a portion of your car each year until you have fully recovered the amount paid.

 One exception to this rule is the Section 179 deduction.
 If you meet certain requirements, Section 179 will allow you to depreciate up to $500,000 worth of assets in the year that you purchased them.
 We will discuss the requirements of Section 179 in more detail in the 3 Depreciation Methods section of this article.

 For more info on what depreciation is and how it works, check out our general depreciation guide.
-You can also track and record depreciation with QuickBooks Online.
-Click here to sign up for a free 30-day trial.
-If you are not familiar with how to use QuickBooks, Fit Small Business offers a free course.
+To keep track of and record depreciation schedules, we recommend using an accounting software, like QuickBooks Online.
+QuickBooks makes it easy for both you and your accountant at tax time.
+Click here to get a free trial or up to 50% off QuickBooks.